 If a subarachnoid hemorrhage is suspected, your doctor will likely perform a physical and neurological exam, as well as a CT scan of the head to detect bleeding.
 Angiography may be more effective in determining the exact location and cause of the bleeding.
 Once diagnosed, immediate treatment is required to reduce the risk of serious complications and permanent damage.

-Treatment of Subarachnoid Hemorrhage
+Treatment and Surgery for Subarachnoid Hemorrhage

 WARNING: If patients or healthcare providers suspect a subarachnoid hemorrhage, emergent neurosurgical evaluation is warranted!